 PRTG Manual: Object Hierarchy

-- Web or file server
+- Web or file servers

-- Client computer (Windows, Linux, or Mac OS)
+- Client computers (Windows, Linux, or macOS)

-- Router or network switch
+- Routers or network switches

 - Almost every device in your network that has its own IP address

 You can add devices with the same IP address or Domain Name System (DNS) name multiple times.
 This way, you can get a more detailed overview when you use a large number of sensors or you can use different device settings for different groups of sensors.
 The sensors on all of these devices then query the same real hardware device in your network.

 PRTG additionally adds the probe device to the local probe.
 This is an internal system device with several sensors.
 It has access to the probe system and monitors the system's health parameters.